Iver G. Nordseth

 Iver Gunnar Nordseth (born 2 May 1951) is a Norwegian politician for the Liberal Party.

 He served as a deputy representative to the Norwegian Parliament from Møre og Romsdal during the terms 1997–2001 and 2005–2009.

-On the local level he is mayor of Smøla municipality since 1991.
+On the local level he was elected mayor of Smøla Municipality in 1991.
 Since 2003 he is also a member of Møre og Romsdal county council.